A satiric/comic song selection of modern Ireland, ed. Fintan Vallely

 11/ The Well Woman Song

 Prior to `83 contraception was illegal in Ireland.
 This led to unwanted pregnancies, large families, single mothers – and to abortion in England.
 A group of impeccably moral citizens in 1983 initiated ‘The Referendum” to prevent women making such decisions, and then the law eased so one could get condoms – but only from a doctor (if you planned busy sex-life it would be cheaper to emigrate).
 Since the Well Woman clinic respected the woman’s right to choose, and, furthermore, was liberally interpreting the law by giving out condoms free, in return for a small voluntary donation, ‘The Referendum” crowd put pressure on the Gardaí to prosecute.
 A lad was sent to the clinic to purchase a condom which became `Exhibit A’, and long after the things had been made legal the clinic was fined £50 for their dastardly crime.
+The people of Ireland waited 33 years to set things right again when the Catholic church was given a bloody nose in the 2018 referendum the 2:1 vote in which gave back the right to life to mothers, and the right to choose for women.

 12/ The Price of the Pig.